asynkron/protoactor-website/hugo/content/docs/envelope-pattern.md

 ## Batching in event-driven architectures

-A common usecase for actor based event processing, is to comsume data from some form of queue or log, such as Rabbit MQ or Kafka.
+A common use-case for actor-based event processing is to consume data from some form of queue or log, such as Rabbit MQ or Kafka.

 Requires: